Index of American Indian culture

 The Arikaras traded regularly with other tribes of the Great Plains and the Western Plateau.
 They especially liked to trade

 corn to nomadic tribes like the Kiowa and

 Lakota Sioux in exchange for bison hides and meat.
 Since they had a good

-The Arikaras often used the Plains Sign Language to communicate with their trading partners.
+The Arikaras often used the Indian Sign Language to communicate with their trading partners.